 Category 1 (Sub fund 2711) - High Needs

-Operating appropriations are budgeted at

-\$5,261,200.
-Of this amount, \$13,800 is

-budgeted for ongoing maintenance of the

-current RecTrac online reservation system,

-\$60,200 for new technology to automate and

-streamline the check-in process at community

-centers, and \$66,300 to support the program

-expansion of Futsal and Cricket.
+Operating appropriations are budgeted at \$5,261,200.
+Of this amount, \$13,800 is budgeted for ongoing maintenance of the current RecTrac online reservation system, \$60,200 for new technology to automate and streamline the check-in process at community centers, and \$66,300 to support the Youth Sports Program expansion of futsal and cricket.

-Category 2 (Sub fund 2702) - Low Needs Operating appropriations are budgeted at \$129,200.
+Category 2 (Sub fund 2702) - Low Needs

+Operating appropriations are budgeted at \$129,200.
 This category mainly supports Capital expenditures.